Ang197/asteroids/README.md

 ## How to play

-- Use Arrow Keys to move left, right, up, or down
+- Use Arrow Keys to move forward (up), left, and right